 “Central to Captain Nancy Santiani.
 We thank you, Captain, for your leadership, your compassion, your generosity of spirit in serving the people of New York and this country.
 Central to the 359.
 Central to Captain Nancy Santiani.
 Central to Captain Nancy Santiani.
 Captain Nancy Santiani is end of watch.”

-This may not be the way that the police say goodbye to one of their own, but only the hardest of hearts would not be moved by the announcement, (in fact this writer is tearing up just writing this) and while this feels a little contrived…
+This may not be the way police say goodbye to one of their own.
+But only the hardest of hearts would not be moved by this announcement.

 It works.

 The end of the finale sees Laura rushing to stop Jake and to tell him that she still loves him.
-A splendid role reversal where the woman (Diamond) strides into the room and declares they still have a future together.
-After a romantic kiss and floods of schmaltzy tears (from the audience)Jen shows up and asks if everything is okay; flashing the ring.
+There is a splendid role reversal.
+Diamond strides into the room.
+She then declares they still have a future together.
+There is a romantic kiss and floods of schmaltzy tears.
+This from the audience.
+Jen shows up and asks if everything is okay; flashing the ring.

 Laura is too late.